Gospel

 Opportunities for group discussion and personal prayer

-- Are there times when you pass judgment on others or consider yourself as ‘better’ than certain people?
+- Are there times when you judge others or consider yourself ‘better’ than certain people?

-- How difficult do you find it to recognise your own shortcomings?
+- How difficult do you find recognising your own shortcomings?

-- Do you find it challenging to look beyond the shortcomings of others?
+- Do you find looking beyond the shortcomings of others challenging?

-- Have you ever been in a situation when you were made to feel small or embarrassed by someone who exulted themselves at your expense?
-Have you ever ‘put someone down’ by your actions or words?
+- Have you ever been in a situation in which you felt small or embarrassed by someone who exalted himself or herself at your expense?
+Have you ever ‘put someone down’ through your actions or words?
 Share your reflections.

-- Notice occasions this week when it may be easy to judge someone badly.
-Do something positive to favour someone to whom you may feel in some way superior.
+- Notice occasions this week when you might find it easy to judge someone.
+Do something positive to favour someone to whom you may feel superior in some way.

-- The humble prayer of the tax collector makes a suitable prayer for you this week:
+- The tax collector’s humble prayer makes a suitable prayer for this week:

 God, be merciful to me, a sinner.